What would you like to know?

 - If you're curious about making preparations for the end of life, follow Anna Lyons on Twitter.
 She's an end-of-life doula and art lecturer, and posts informative and interesting content on issues related to death and dying.
 She's a lovely and kind hearted person too.

-- I love the Twitter feed of Canadian documentary makers When You Die.
+- We love the Twitter feed of Canadian documentary makers When You Die.
 Their content is always straightforward, beautiful and oh so enlightening.